Asymptotic Behaviour of Semigroup Traces and Schatten Classes of Resolvents: Certain overall cases

 By applying the same argument as in the proof of Theorem \ref{singularity}, we find:

 By hypothesis, $F_0(t) = \OO_0(g(t))$.
 Combining this with \eqref{derivative of g}, we obtain:

 and the proof is complete. \end{proof}

-\begin{remark} In Theorem \ref{singularity-ter}, we derived certain properties related to the function $F(t)=\norm{e^{-tA}}_1$, and one may wonder if a weaker hypothesis: $\{e^{- tA}\}_{t\geq 0}$ being bounded (infinitely) ${\norm{\cdot}}_1$-differentiable, is sufficient to get the conclusion.
-However, this is not the case, as demonstrated by the counterexample of a generator $A$ for an infinitely differentiable Gibbs semigroup that lacks a holomorphic extension. \\ Let $A = \sum_k \lambda_k P_k$, where $\{\lambda_k=k+ik^2\}_{k\geq 1}$ are the eigenvalues and $P_k$ are the corresponding projections on orthonormal basis $\{e_k\}_{k\geq 1}$ of $\calH = l^2(\mathbb{C})$.
+\begin{remark} In Theorem \ref{singularity-ter}, we derived certain properties related to the function $F(t)=\norm{e^{-tA}}_1$, and one may wonder if a weaker hypothesis, namely that $\{e^{- tA}\}_{t\geq 0}$ is bounded and (infinitely) ${\norm{\cdot}}_1$-differentiable, is sufficient to reach the conclusion.
+However, this is not the case, as demonstrated by the counterexample of a generator $A$ for an infinitely differentiable Gibbs semigroup that lacks a holomorphic extension: \\ Let $A = \sum_k \lambda_k P_k$, where $\{\lambda_k=k+ik^2\}_{k\geq 1}$ are the eigenvalues and $P_k$ are the corresponding projections on orthonormal basis $\{e_k\}_{k\geq 1}$ of $\calH = \ell^2(\bbN)$.
 Then the operator $A$ is \textit{normal} with $\Re A>0\,$, and it generates a Gibbs semigroup such that